APPLICATIONS OPEN FROM AUGUST 2020

 We are seeking committed, talented young people between the age of 16 and 19 to be a part of the BFI Film Academy delivered by Film Oxford.

-• You will get hands-on filmmaking experience to develop your practical knowledge and skills.
+- Get hands-on filmmaking experience which will help you to develop practical knowledge and skills

-• You can explore your own creativity and passions in a supportive and dynamic environment.
+- Explore your own creativity and passions in a supportive and dynamic environment

-• You will gain invaluable experience working alongside industry professionals who are respected practitioners in their field.
+- Gain invaluable experience working alongside industry professionals who are respected practitioners in their field

-Once you have completed the Network course, you will become part of the growing BFI Film Academy alumni network with access to events such as BAFTA career talks.
+- Once you have completed the Network course, you will become part of the growing BFI Film Academy alumni network with access to opportunities such as BAFTA mentorships.

-What’s more, you could also apply for one of the seven BFI intensive residential programmes.
-Courses last between one and two weeks and are designed to develop more specialist filmmaking skills.
-You will work closely with leading industry professionals who will give you a unique insight into the filmmaking business and guide you along the way.
+You could also apply for one of the seven BFI intensive residential programmes.
+Courses last between one and two weeks and are designed to develop more specialist film making skills.
+You will work closely with leading industry professionals who will give you a unique insight into the film making business and guide you along the way.

 When: The Course will run in October and November.
 Most of the course taking place over half term week & weekends.

 If you have any questions or require further information email Gary Shenton at email@example.com